Next Starter Logo

 const response = await smtp2go.client().consume(mailService);

-return { success: true, messageId: response.id };
+return { success: true, messageId: emailId };

 } catch (error) {